PL-2: PL-2

 The PRC acquired an intact AIM-9B during the Second Taiwan Strait Crisis in 1958.
-Air combat between over the strait between the Republic of China Air Force (ROCAF) and the People's Liberation Army Air Force (PLAAF) marked the combat debut of AAMs, with Sidewinder-armed ROCAF F-86 Sabres achieving notable success against PLAAF J-5s.
+Air combat over the strait between the Republic of China Air Force (ROCAF) and the People's Liberation Army Air Force (PLAAF) marked the combat debut of AAMs, with Sidewinder-armed ROCAF F-86 Sabres achieving notable success against PLAAF J-5s.
 On 28 September, a J-5 returned to base with an unexploded Sidewinder lodged in its airframe.

-The PRC's attempts to reverse engineer the AIM-9B failed.
-The PRC transferred the missile to the Soviet Union, which agreed to share the reverse engineered product; in 1961, the PRC received technical data for and examples of the K-13.
+China's attempts to reverse engineer the AIM-9B failed.
+China transferred the missile to the Soviet Union, which agreed to share the reverse engineered product; in 1961, China received technical data for and examples of the K-13.
 Replication of the K-13 began in 1962 with live-fire tests occurring in 1967.
 In 1967, Factory 331 in Zhuzhou was permitted to begin series production, but series production was delayed until 1970 due to the Cultural Revolution.
 In 1970, production transferred to the Nanfeng Machinery Plant in Hanzhong.
 Production of the PL-2A ended in February 1984.

 The PL-2B was based on the AIM-9E.
 Development began in 1976 and it entered mass production in 1981; production ended in 1986.

 PL-3

-The PL-3 was the first indigenously developed AAM in China.
-Originally, the idea was to build an improved version of the Vympel K-13, with increased speed, range, precision, lethality and maneuverability.
-The main contractor was the 612th Research Institute (later reorganized as the Luoyang Electro-Optics Technology Development Centre (EOTDC)).

-However, after the program begun in June 1962, the original goal proved to be too technologically ambitious for the Chinese industry back then to achieve.
-Additionally, the Cultural Revolution started a few years later, and it greatly affected the progress of the PL-3 program.
-As a result, the PL-3 project had borrowed heavily from the earlier PL-2 and the program was protracted: after the first batch of 20 missiles was completed in June 1968, and the second batch of 30 in December 1969, the necessary tests were not completed until November 1974, four years after the start in 1970.
-The missile finally received its state certification in April 1980, and 50 production version missiles were completed by 1981.
-However, during training and evaluations, it was revealed that the PL-3 did not significantly outperform the PL-2.
-Furthermore, the experience gained from the PL-3 project could be reused in the PL-2 improvement efforts, so there was no need to have an additional separate AAM program when the requirement could be met by just one.
-Consequently, the PL-3 project was terminated in 1983.